AugustoEst/gazetrack/README.md

 ```
 Processing
   libraries
-    GazeTrack: Eye-tracking for Processing (Tobii EyeX and 4C)
+    GazeTrack
       examples
       library
-        GazeTrack: Eye-tracking for Processing (Tobii EyeX and 4C).jar
+        GazeTrack.jar
       reference
       src
 ```

 Some folders like `examples` or `src` might be missing.
-After Library GazeTrack: Eye-tracking for Processing (Tobii EyeX and 4C) has been successfully installed, restart the Processing application.
+After Library GazeTrack has been successfully installed, restart the Processing application.

 ### Troubleshooting